HOME WISE Uranium Project > Radiation >

 Initially, it only contains the uranium isotopes.
 Within a few days, Th-231 (U-235 series), and within a few months, Th-234 and Pa-234m (U-238 series) grow in.
 The activity then remains stable for more than 10,000 years.

 After this time, Th-230 and all other decay products of the U-238 series, and Pa-231 and all other decay products of the U-235 series grow in.
-This could, however, only occur with residual ore concentrate not consumed for nuclear fuel production. (see also: Uranium Decay Calculator)
+This could, however, only occur with residual ore concentrate not consumed for nuclear fuel production. (see also: Uranium Decay Calculator )

-The alpha radiation of the uranium isotopes U-238, U-235, and U-234 presents a radiation hazard on ingestion or inhalation of natural uranium.
-The beta radiation of Th-234 and Pa-234m, together with the weak gamma radiation emitted by all nuclides, presents an external radiation hazard.
-For ingestion and inhalation, also the chemical toxicity of uranium has to be taken into account.
+The alpha radiation of the uranium isotopes U-238, U-235, and U-234 presents a radiation hazard on ingestion or inhalation, while the beta radiation of the short-lived decay products Th-234 and Pa-234m, together with the weak gamma radiation emitted by all nuclides, presents an external radiation hazard.
+An additional external radiation hazard is present from neutron radiation, mostly resulting from spontaneous fission of U-238.

 Uranium Mill Tailings